-Tutor Program Tip: Dropping a Course
+Success Tip: Dropping a Course

-Prior to dropping a course...
+Prior to dropping a course:

-Discuss course progress with the professor.
+Discuss course progress with the instructor.

-Are there ways to improve your course grade and is it possible to do so within the remaining time frame of the semester?

-If course grade is due to poor exam results, conduct a post exam review to find out:

-- a) Were errors due to misreading the exam questions? - b) Were there difficulties understanding and applying the concepts? - c) Were there problems with the type of test given? - Will remaining in this course be helpful even if it needs to be repeated anyway? - Does the department offer other academic resources? - Is there a lab attached to the course?
+- Are there ways to improve your course grade and is it possible to do so within the remaining time frame of the semester? - If course grade is due to poor exam results, conduct a post-exam review to find out: - a) Were errors due to misreading the exam questions? - b) Were there difficulties understanding and applying the concepts? - c) Were there problems with the type of test given? - Will remaining in this course be helpful even if it needs to be repeated anyway? - Does the department offer other academic resources? - Is there a lab attached to the course?
 How are you doing?
 Is it possible to remain in the lab and drop the lecture so only the lecture will need to be repeated?

-Meet with your advisor and ask:
+Meet with your academic advisor and ask:

-- Is this course offered during Summer Session?
+- Is this course offered during Summer University?
 If so, is it better to take it then, so it is the only course being taken?
 Is it financially feasible to be on campus during summer? - Is this course required for the major?
 If required, is it central to the whole major of study?
 If so, is there a minimum grade required to progress to the next sequence?

-Consider number of credit hours.
+Consider the number of credit hours.

 Students taking more than 15 credit hours may become stressed with the rigors of each course.
 If dropping a course frees up needed time to study for other classes, make sure the extra time is truly used for other classes.
 Will dropping this class affect the projected graduation date?
-(Most programs require at least 120 credits to graduate.
-Check with your department for requirements).

 Some courses are not offered every semester.

 Is this class?
 Will it affect other required courses in the future?